Affiliate links on Android Authority may earn us a commission. Learn more.

 The Pixel 7a has a few speaker and microphone problems that some users have encountered.
 This includes poor audio quality during phone calls, audio latency when watching videos, issues when connecting to Bluetooth speakers and earphones, and a rattling noise in the speaker.
 As for the microphone, a few users say the phone doesn’t record any audio when using the camera or apps like Google Recorder but works well during phone calls using the speakerphone.

-- For Bluetooth audio problems, you can try fixing them by changing the Bluetooth AVRCP setting in the Developer options.
+- You can try fixing Bluetooth audio problems by changing the Bluetooth AVRCP setting in the Developer options.
 Go to Settings > About phone and tap the build number seven times to enable Developer Options.
-Then go to Settings > System > Developer options, scroll down to Bluetooth AVRCP, and switch it to AVRCP 1.4 or 1.6 or the other options to see which one works.
+Then go to Settings > System > Developer options, scroll down to Bluetooth AVRCP, and switch it to AVRCP 1.4 or 1.6 or the other options to see which works.
 Enabling Disable absolute volume in Developer Options might also help.

 - Pixel 7 and Pixel 7 Pro users say that changing the equalizer settings on Wavelet (for headphones) and Flat Equalizer (for phone speakers) helps improve the phone’s audio quality.
 That might also help fix some audio quality problems on the Pixel 7a.